-Program Budget: The Diversity Fellow will work with the GS Staff to determine the appropriate finances per DF event.
+The Diversity Fellow will work with the GS Staff to determine the appropriate budget per DF event.
 For each calendar year, the Diversity Fellow must work within a budget of $1,000 per semester and will be expected to communicate (via email, phone, or in person) with the GS staff prior to finalizing programs in order to obtain proper approval.
-Each DF is issued a University Travel and Expense Credit Card for use for DF events.
-At the end of each month DFs need to substantiate their T&E card transitions and/or submit out-of-pocket reimbursements in Concur.
+Each DF is issued a University Travel and Expense Credit Card for use on DF events.
+At the end of each month DF's are asked to substantiate their T&E card transitions and/or submit out-of-pocket reimbursements in Concur.

 - Good academic standing;

 - Live in the Princeton area (or very close proximity) unless a designated Philadelphia or NYC Fellow.